Circumcision Aftercare: A Step-by-Step Recovery Guide

 Monitor for unusual signs Daily for a week Identify complications early

-You should keep the surgical site dry and avoid exposing it to water until your healthcare provider gives you the go-ahead.
-Using a clean, soft cloth to pat the area dry is essential.
-Be vigilant for any signs of infection, such as increased redness or discharge, and contact your healthcare provider if you notice anything concerning.
+Keep the surgical site dry and avoid exposing it to water until your healthcare provider says it’s safe.
+Use a clean, soft cloth to gently pat the area dry.
+Watch for signs of infection such as increased redness or discharge, and contact your provider if anything seems off.

 Managing Pain and Discomfort